Calligrapha Leaf Beetle

 note that it’s a lot redder and less gold; hard to know if that’s the light, or a different variety - the markings are strikingly similar.

-It might be partly the light, but I think it really did look more gold than the one in the picture above.
+It might be partly the light, but I think mine really did look more gold than the one in the link you posted.
 It probably is just a regional variation, though.

 Great photos and research, but I’m commenting to applaud you on your footnote.
 It’s awesome to see amateur entomologists contributing to The Science.
 You’re an inspiration to me and my wife!